patooz/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c - a C function that checks for lowercase character.
 4-main.c  - a C function that checks for alphabetic character.
-5-sign.c - a C function that prints the sign of a number
+5-sign.c - a C function that prints the sign of a number 6-main.c - a C function that computes the absolute value of an integer.